-Looking for a new oven?
+Looking for a new oven or cooker?
 With so many options on the market, choosing the right one can be tricky.
-Whether you’re looking for a traditional gas fuelled range cooker for your country cottage, or a sleek electric built-in oven for your city apartment?
+Do you want a traditional gas fuelled range cooker for your country cottage, or maybe you’re looking for a sleek electric built-in oven for your city apartment?
 Whatever you’re looking for, we’ll help you find the perfect one for you.

-Need more space to cater for your ever-growing family?
+Need more space for your ever-growing family?
 Look no further than a double oven with two generous cavities.
 Main oven capacities range from around 50-75L while the smaller top ovens have 35-60L capacities.
-Like single ovens, they can be built-in under the counter or at eye level.
-Check out our short video for the low down on double ovens.
+Like single ovens, they can be built under the counter or built-in at eye level.

 Big, hearty and traditional, range cookers and normal cookers are the freestanding juggernauts of cooking appliances.
-They usually come in a few standard sizes that all manufacturers stick to: cookers 50, 55, 60cm and ranges 90,100,110cm; but make sure to measure for that perfect fit.
-Watch our short video for more info.
+They usually come in a few standard widths that all manufacturers stick to: cookers 50, 55, 60cm and ranges 90,100,110cm; but make sure to measure for that perfect fit.

 Whether you want the precise power of gas cooking or the reliable results of an electric oven, picking the right fuel type depends on what kind of cook you are.

 Dual fuel cookers give you the flexibility of both gas and electricity.
 Typically, they’ll come with a gas hob on top for instant heat and precise control over those mouth-watering dishes.
-And you’ll have the convenience and ease of an electric oven underneath for when you just want a quick meal to see you through the night.
+And you’ll have the power and consistency of an electric oven underneath to cook that Sunday roast to perfection.
+Shop now.

-LPG gas cookers are ideal for homes without a mains gas supply, as they are powered by bottled liquified petroleum gas.
+LPG gas cookers are powered by bottled liquified petroleum gas.
 This means you can enjoy the power and control of gas cooking, even if you don’t have access to gas in your home.
 Shop now.

-Standard grills will give your dishes that lovely crisp finish, while a double grill Is ideal for making that extra-large lasagne golden brown.
+Standard grills will give your dishes that lovely crisp finish, while a double grill is ideal for making that extra large lasagne golden brown.
 And, a variable grill will let you set the precise temperature for complete control.
+Shop now.

 We offer flexibility on delivery and can install your new appliance for you

 This depends on what you’re after.
-Freestanding ovens are a great overall package with oven space and a hob on top.
+Freestanding cookers are a great overall package with oven space and a hob on top.
 They also fit into an existing gap in your kitchen and are more flexible if you plan on moving house in the future.
-Built-in appliances seamlessly integrate into your kitchen counters for a sleek modern finish.
+Built-in ovens seamlessly integrate into your kitchen units for a sleek modern finish.

-Energy ratings are a simple way of understanding how energy efficient an appliance is.
+Energy ratings for cookers and ovens are a simple way of understanding how energy efficient an appliance is.
 The scale ranges from D being the least energy efficient, to A+++ being the eco don.

 There’s no right answer.
-If you’re happy with an oven or cooker being powered by just electric or gas, then single will work perfectly.
+If you’re happy with a cooker being powered by just electric or gas, then single will work perfectly.
 But if you want the flexibility of both, then go for dual fuel.

 You can easily find a product’s amp rating in the specifications section on the product page.